AmandaGQuiocho/AmandaGQuiocho/README.md

 - 👋 Hi, I’m Amanda!
 - 👀 I’m interested in creating a website.
 - 🌱 I’m currently learning how to use github.
-- 💞️ I’m looking to collaborate on group projects.
+- 🙌 I'm looking to collaborate on assessments!
 - 📫 You can reach me at amanda.quiocho@smc.pshs.edu.ph
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I'm okay in CS 💯.
+- ⚡ Fun fact: CS and me have never clicked.

 <!---
 AmandaGQuiocho/AmandaGQuiocho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.